maxma001/MedicalVolumeCalculate/README.md

  To visualize the volume, please use "visualizeVolume.py"

- example data in ELLIPSOID_2 folder
+ example data in "ELLIPSOID_2" folder

- result.jpeg is a result image of visualizeVolume.py
+ "result.jpeg" is a result image of visualizeVolume.py